Kin The Know

 • Electrolyte imbalances: An imbalance of essential minerals, such as potassium, magnesium, and calcium, can cause your body to seize up.
 These minerals play a vital role in muscle function and contraction.

-• Medications: Certain medications, such as diuretics, statins, and medications used to treat high blood pressure, can increase your cramping risk.
+• Medications: Certain medications can increase your cramping risk.

-• Underlying medical conditions: In some cases, these can be symptoms of a medical condition, such as peripheral artery disease or diabetes.
+• Underlying medical conditions: In some cases, these can be symptoms of a medical condition.

 What causes leg cramps during pregnancy?